ExCellRaD/awesome-osu/README.md

 - [Osu!BB](https://osu.ppy.sh/forum/t/130589) - A port of osu! for Blackberry.
 - [osu!droid](https://osu.ppy.sh/forum/t/62680) - A port (or a remake) of the original game on the Android platform by Pesets.
 - [opsu!](http://itdelatrisu.github.io/opsu/) - an open-source osu! client.

+### Other
+- [osuStuff](https://www.osustuff.org/) - Tools primarily for the game osu but also other things, with a collection of useful resources and content made by the community to make the game a more enjoyable experience!
+- [osu!search](http://osusearch.com/) - An advanced beatmap search engine.
+- [PP+](https://syrin.me/pp+/) - An unofficial osu!Standard ranking system meant to better represent player skill.
+- [osu-pps](https://grumd.github.io/osu-pps/) - A list of farm maps.

 More projects - both completed and uncompleted - can be found at [the osu! forums](https://osu.ppy.sh/forum/2).
 ## License